notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * `\E` ⇒ Ends verbatim mode.
 Thus, `\Q\*+\Ea+` matches `\*+aaaa`.

-* `(?flags-notFlags)` or `(?flags-notFlags:subpattern)` ⇒ There are four flags, described below, which can be applied to a regex or subgroup.
-The flags listed next to the `?` will be _enabled_; the flags listed after the `-` will be disabled.
-If there is a subpattern, then the flags only apply for the contents of the subpattern; without a subpattern, the flags apply for the remainder of the current regex, or until the next flags are set.
+* `(?enable-disable)` or `(?enable-disable:subpattern)` ⇒ There are four flags, described below, which can be applied to a regex or subgroup.
+The _enable_ term can be made up of 0-4 of the flags described below; the _disable_ term can be made up of 0-4 of the flags described below.
+Any flags in _enable_ will be enabled (turned on); any flags in _disable_ will be disabled (turned off).
+(Remember, it does not make sense to include the same flag in both the _enable_ and _disable_ terms.)
+If there are no _disable_ flags, the `-` is not necessary; if there are no _enable_ flags, then the `-` will come immediately after the `?`: `(?-...)`.
+If there is a subpattern, then the flags only apply for the contents of the subpattern; without a subpattern, there is no `:` separator, and the flags apply for the remainder of the current regex, or until the next flags are set.

     * `i` ⇒ case insensitive (default: set by **☐ Match case** dialog option)
     * `m` ⇒ ^ and $ match embedded newlines (default: on)
     * `s` ⇒ dot matches newline (default: as per **☐ . matches newline** dialog option)
-    * `x` ⇒ Ignore non-escaped whitespace in regex (default: off)
+    * `x` ⇒ Ignore non-escaped whitespace in regex (default: off).
+Any whitespace that you need to match must be escaped

     Examples: